MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-edge-how-to-akri-onvif.md

 In order for the AKS Edge Essentials cluster to discover your camera, open the port for WS-Discovery (Web Services Dynamic Discovery), which is a multicast discovery protocol that operates over TCP and UDP port `3072`.

-1. Run the following command to to open port 3072 within the Linux node:
+1. Run the following command to open port 3072 within the Linux node:

     ```powershell
     Invoke-AksEdgeNodeCommand -command "sudo iptables -A INPUT -p udp --sport 3702 -j ACCEPT"